Kodular/BlocklyMessages/CONTRIBUTING.md

 # How to translate

-Please **check this few guidelines to translate** Makeroid BlocksEditor
+Please **check this few guidelines to translate** Makeroid Blocks Editor

 ---